 - So a good starting point is asking ‘does it do what it says on the tin?’
 If not, take the time to explain why you haven’t got what you thought you were getting.

 Dodgy deliveries and knowing your rights

 Ok, there’s no more denying it, Christmas is on the horizon.
 As shoppers shun the high street and splurge online, it’s gearing up to be the busiest season for package deliveries ever.

-Now, it goes without saying that every time we write about parcel delivery, it really touches a nerve.
+Every time we write about parcel delivery, it really touches a nerve.
 People are literally seething about some of the crazier scenarios.
 Everyone has a story – from delivery companies that don’t attempt to deliver to items left in bins or chucked over fences.

 When you enter in to an agreement with a retailer, your contract is with them, not with any third party they use.
 So if items you order are not delivered, are damaged or faulty, are delivered or left in an unauthorised place or another delivery-related problem occurs, it is the responsibility of the retailer to sort out the problem.

 Of course, this doesn’t let the delivery company off the hook.
 Loads of the complaints we see revolve around how hard it is to actually contact them to arrange a collection or redelivery.
 A lack of phone numbers, direct email addresses and complicated websites drive many people to distraction.
 Annoyingly, the person who posts the item is usually the person who needs to chase the goods if there’s a problem.
 This can be particularly pronounced if you order goods online from abroad.
 Earlier this year, I watched as some books I’d ordered from a UK phone were dispatched to me from Germany, failed to be delivered and were returned back to Germany.
 Three times.
 The postage problems must have cost the retailer three times more than the books themselves.